 Just in 2014 approximately 850,000 BTC (~$473 million) from Mt.
 Gox hack

-It’s best for a business to go for decentralized exchange websites (DEX) rather then centralized platforms.
+It’s best for a business to go for decentralized exchange websites (DEX) rather than centralized platforms.
 DEX allows you to directly trade your coins from your wallet.

 Malware – Victim Computer Miners:

 Blockchain security is effected by malware too.
-A node connected with blockchain network can be effected by malicious crypto mining software.
+A node connected with blockchain network can be affected by malicious crypto mining software.
 Start this by understanding Cryptojacking.